 - giveaway information and links

 Once you have all of this, and anything else they may need for their post, send it all at once and with plenty of time for them to prepare their post – I’d recommend at least three weeks before the tour.
-Bloggers are busy people with lives too so making things as easy as possible for them is an absolute must, and they’ll be more likely to work with you again on future books if you do.
-Remember, they are working for free, preparing a blog takes upwards of two hours depending on the content, and lots of bloggers schedule their posts in advance.
-Do not send it the night before they are due to post and expect it get posted on time.
+Bloggers are busy people with lives too, so making things as easy as possible for them is an absolute must, and they’ll be more likely to work with you again on future books if you do.
+Remember, they are working for free, preparing a post takes upwards of two hours depending on the content, and lots of bloggers schedule their posts in advance.
+Do not send it the night before they are due to post and expect it to be shared on time.

-On the day, check their blog directly – not their social media pages – and the share the post from there once it is live.
-By this point you should know the blogger pretty well and will have an idea what time their posts typically go live, most will be first thing in the morning.
+On the day, check their blog directly – not their social media pages unless this is their only platform for posting – and the share the post from there once it is live.
+By this point you should know the blogger well and will have an idea what time their posts typically go live.
+Most will be first thing in the morning.
 Once you’ve shared it, make you sure you check in throughout the day to respond to any comments their followers have left.

-If the post isn’t up by lunchtime and they usually post in the morning, drop them a polite email asking what time it will be up so you don’t miss it and have a chance to share it.
-All sorts of things can hold up a post so be kind.
+If the post isn’t up by lunchtime and they usually post in the morning, drop them a polite email asking what time it will be up, so you don’t miss it and can share it.
+Many things can hold up a post, so be kind.
 If the blogger is reviewing your book, please don’t pester them to post that review on Amazon while they’re eating their breakfast.
-As I mentioned before, posts are typically prepared and scheduled in advance so give them time to do what they do.
+As I mentioned before, posts are typically prepared and scheduled in advance, so give them time to do what they do.
 I know some people will copy all their reviews from the last week over to Amazon and Good reads on a Sunday when they have the time to commit to it.
-Pestering them as soon as their post is live is not good and will make that blogger less likely to be involved with you in the future.
+Pestering as soon as their post is live is not good and will make that blogger less likely to be involved with you in the future.

 How can an author find bloggers for their tour?

 Do your research.
 There’s a vast world of bloggers out there looking for their next great read.
-You can start by asking fellow-author friends for a list of blogs they have featured on and reaching out online for recommendations.
-Meanwhile, search for blogs that are relevant to the topic of your book, or those who often write about books in your genre and make a list.
+You can start by asking your author friends for a list of blogs they have featured on and reach out online for recommendations.
+Meanwhile, search for blogs that are relevant to your book, or those who often write about books in your genre and make a list.
 Join Facebook groups and talk to them beforehand – build up a rapport before you jump in asking for help.